 Schroders' proprietary tool is data-driven and provides a systematic framework for analysing a company's relationship with its stakeholders.
-It identifies key performance drivers and data points to examine company strengths and weakness across different key stakeholder groups and is a central driver of the
+It identifies key performance drivers and data points to examine company strengths and weakness across different key stakeholder groups and is a central driver of the assessment of a company's stakeholder management.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 The proprietary tool includes over 250 data points to assess how well companies are governed and how likely they are to adapt to changing social and environmental pressures.
 It draws on both conventional and unconventional data sources.
 Examples of unconventional data are employee review reports, consumer product reviews, revenue from green products, community donations and frequency of lawsuits.
 By drawing on such unconventional sources that do not rely on company reporting, the Investment Manager is able to build a more complete picture of companies' performance and reduce its reliance on corporate disclosure, which remains incomplete, particularly among smaller companies in emerging regions.